-- 1. achieves consolidated, well designed and sustainable growth in and around existing urban areas as the primary focus for accommodating the region's growth; and - 2. enables people and communities, including future generations, to provide for their social, economic and cultural well-being and health and safety; and which: - a. maintains, and where appropriate, enhances the overall quality of the natural environment of the Canterbury region, including its coastal environment, outstanding natural features and landscapes, and natural values; - b. provides sufficient housing choice to meet the region's housing needs; - c. encourages sustainable economic development by enabling business activities in appropriate locations; - d. minimises energy use and/or improves energy efficiency; - e. enables rural activities that support the rural environment including primary production; f is compatible with and will result in the - f. is compatible with, and will result in the continued safe, efficient and effective use of regionally significant infrastructure;
+- 1. achieves consolidated, well designed and sustainable growth in and around existing urban areas as the primary focus for accommodating the region's growth; and - 2. enables people and communities, including future generations, to provide for their social, economic and cultural well-being and health and safety; and which: - a. maintains, and where appropriate, enhances the overall quality of the natural environment of the Canterbury region, including its coastal environment, outstanding natural features and landscapes, and natural values; - b. provides sufficient housing choice to meet the region's housing needs; - c. encourages sustainable economic development by enabling business activities in appropriate locations; - d. minimises energy use and/or improves energy efficiency; - e. enables rural activities that support the rural environment including primary production; - f. is compatible with, and will result in the continued safe, efficient and effective use of regionally significant infrastructure;

-The Site is on the south western edge of Rolleston, and adjoining several plan change application sites.
+adjoining several plan change application sites.
 It will achieve consolidated, well designed and sustainable growth in and around the existing Rolleston urban area.
-It is a logical extension of a well-established township that has undergone significant planned and managed recent growth in terms of the Rolleston Structure Plan that is well designed and connected with the existing urban areas creating sustainable suburban communities.
+It is a logical extension of a well-established township that has undergone significant planned and managed recent growth in terms of the Rolleston Structure Plan that is well designed and connected with the existing including the ODP will continue that approach.